"A poet now whose work and dedication to a demanding and difficult art I admire;

-Books can be ordered through Ingram Book Company, online vendors, and EarthrisePress.Net.
+Books can be ordered through EarthrisePress.Net, Bookshop, other online vendors, and Ingram Book Company's LSI.

 Political Views: Cooperative Global Governance, under a seriously developed United Nations, or successor institution, preferably prior to a nuclear, biological, or chemical apocalypse.
 Member/Board Member, UN Association of Greater Detroit UNA-USA.
 2000/2012-2013.

-Religious Views: Transcendence, Universality—God is not in a box—Tolstoy's Calendar of Wisdom, Emperor Akbar's Divine Faith, Adi Brahmo Samaj, Tagore's Religion of Man, and the universal teachings of Christ, essentially the Shema and the Golden Rule, not the doctrines Tolstoy rightly called "sorcery."
+Religious Views: Transcendence, Universality—God is not in a box—as suggested in Meister Eckhart's Sermons, Tolstoy's Calendar of Wisdom, Emperor Akbar's Divine Faith, Tagore's Religion of Man, and the universal teachings of Christ, essentially the Shema and the Golden Rule, not the doctrines Tolstoy rightly called "sorcery."
 That is, my "religious views" seek what all the "mystics," "heretics," and poets have sought throughout human history, East and West.
-By definition, religion does not consist in "organized" or "institutional religion."
+By definition, religion does not consist of "organized" or "institutional religion."
 "It is written, man does not live by bread alone, but by every word that proceedeth out of the mouth of God" (Matthew 4.4 KJV).
 In our global age, we can now see that "every word" means not only the Bible but the Upanishads, the Buddhist sutras, Adi Granth, the Quran, Analects, Dao de Ching, the wisdom traditions of the indigenous peoples, and so forth.
 Quantum physics and the new age and consciousness movements affirm this spiritual evolution toward universality.
-Participant/Member of the Leadership Team, Troy-area Interfaith Group.
-2010-2013.
+Participant/Member of the Leadership Team, Troy-area Interfaith Group, 2010-2013.
+Rochester Area Interfaith, 2017.